Subscribe to Our Newsletter

 6. Service Records

-When your car is well maintained with service records to prove it, the resale value can be positively affected.
+When your car is well-maintained with service records to prove it, the resale value can be positively affected.
 But does it matter where you service your car?
 The short answer is yes.
 Maintaining your car through dealer service centres or authorised agents can be a draw point to potential buyers.

 This is perhaps because buyers can have a trustworthy account of the vehicle’s past and current condition, in addition to proof of regular maintenance.
-Note though, if the car owner used a widely-reputed private garage, the resale value may not be overly affected.
+Note, though, if the car owner used a widely-reputed private garage, the resale value may not be overly affected.

-7. You Car's Age
+7. Your Car's Age

-The age of your car is an important consideration since older cars will generally reduce in value with the exception of collector or classic vehicles.
+The age of your car is an important consideration since older cars will generally decrease in value with the exception of collector or classic vehicles.
 These are able to keep value, reduce at a rather lower rate or even increase, sometimes making it an investment of sorts.

 In addition, the age of the car may also affect the financing options available for the buyer.
 Cars aged between nine and twelve years or older could face potential loan issues, either due to higher interest rates or a smaller margin.
 Financing may even be impossible to secure with certain banks.
 If this is the case, you might want to take a look at our personal loan comparison page for help financing a second-hand vehicle purchase.